postalsys/emailengine/README.md

 -   Nylas in general tries to do everything while IMAP API only tries to handle the hard parts.
 -   Nylas supports both IMAP and Exchange while IMAP API currently supports just IMAP.
 This might change in the future though.
 -   No rate limiting in IMAP API (IMAP calls could be rate limited by the IMAP server though)
+-   IMAP API is super easy to get started with.
+No need to install additional dependencies besides Redis, no need to manage Python virtual environments.
+Just run the app from command line and that's it.

 ## Usage